nlm-irp-jianglab/Evolink/flagella_data/Records.md

 - [python >= 3.8.8](https://www.python.org/downloads/release/python-388/)
 - Evolink

-We prepared essential files in `data/` and `scripts/` folders to help users to obtain essentia inputs for Evolink.
+We prepared essential files in `data/` and `scripts/` folders to help users to obtain essential inputs for Evolink.
 - `data/WOL_genomes_traits.tsv`: A tab-delimited file containing five columns.
 They are genome (WOL species-level genome ID), species_tax_id (the NCBI taxonomy ID of the species for the genome), data_source (which database the phenotype is extracting from), gram-stain (the genome is annotated as of gram positive/negative function or not) and motility (the genome is annotated as of motility, flagella function or not).
 - `data/WOL_tree.nwk`: A newick format tree file with all species-level genomes in WOL (https://biocore.github.io/wol/), downloaded from https://biocore.github.io/wol/data/trees/tree.nwk.
 - `data/flagella_emapper.og_tsv`: A tab-delimited file containing three columns.
 They are genome (WOL species-level genome ID), gene (gene ID) and orthogroup (gene family annotated by eggNOG mapper).